shouryadey/face_detection/face_detection/readme.md

-The aim is to use Haar-like features to detect face(frontal face) from the live video
+The aim is to use Haar-like features to detect face(frontal face) from live video

 1)remove the dummydoc from the folder named cropped